opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 The original [data mesh](https://martinfowler.com/articles/data-monolith-to-mesh.html) paper dates from 2019 and is a pretty robust set of architectural requirements.
 In a nutshell, it adopts concepts from software engineering, where distributed systems are deployed with mandated standards and norms, allowing for de-centralized ownership and responsibility while pushing the competencies out away from any central team.
 Self-service, whatever that is, only works if data is assured to be fresh, correct, and reliable (more on this later).

-Unfortunately, the **data mesh** demands a new organizational philosophy, and requires what amounts the role of a data product manager to coordinate service level agreements (SLAs) between members for participation in the shared data lake and compute space.
+Unfortunately, the **data mesh** demands a new organizational philosophy, and requires what amounts to the role of a data product manager to coordinate service level agreements (SLAs) between members for participation in the shared data lake and compute space.
 Ultimately, though, having good tools dramatically lowers the friction in the interfaces between technical and non-technical users and accelerates data maturity.

 ----
 ## Building Maturity